 The CDC recommendation for weekly adult physical activity includes 150 minutes of moderate-intensity aerobic activity and muscle-strengthening activities on two or more days that work all major muscle groups.
+In the East region of King County, 76% of adults do not meet the recommendation.
 In the Seattle region, 75% of adults do not meet the recommendation and 77% of King County adults do not meet the two-level activity recommendation.
 In Snohomish County, 79% of adults do not meet the physical activity recommendation.